paypulse/paypulse.github.io/_pages/about.md

 avatar: true
 navigation: true
 ---
 This is Pay-Pulse tech blog.
-I will posting every day even at night.
-I will show you How will i make about Pay-Pulse solution.
+I am going to posting every day even at night.<br>
+This Blog will show you, How Pay-Pulse company growth.

 ### Contact us ==>